Hilton’s newest luxury hotel in the US has just opened…

 As a point of comparison, paid rates seem to range from $375 to $569 per night for a standard room over the coming weeks.
 After the pandemic I’d expect rates to be much higher.

 The Waldorf Astoria Monarch Beach has a golf course

-Are you excited about the Waldorf Astoria Monarch Beach?
+Anyone plan on staying at the Waldorf Astoria Monarch Beach?